Improving Newborn Screening Through Interoperability

 Results

-While this HRSA-funded effort is just getting started, several states have already been accepted into the initiative.
+We have worked with newborn screening programs in numerous jurisdictions to help document their current interoperability capacity and to develop a roadmap for improved electronic data sharing.
 By improving connectivity between state public health newborn screening programs and health care providers, this program will help reduce morbidity and mortality associated with heritable disorders in newborns and children.

 Experts